Programs for Students and Educators

 What is a Field Day like?

-Our spring and fall fieldwork seasons are May and September and each work day lasts about 3 hours.
-Participants will engage in active riparian habitat and native plant restoration work including removal of non-native invasive Ravenna Grass, planting natives species, and reseeding with a mixture of native plants donated by the City of Albuquerque Open Space and the US Army Corps of Engineers.
+Bosque Restoration Field Days occur twice yearly in May and September and each event lasts about 3 hours.
+Participants will engage in active riparian habitat and native plant restoration work including removal of non-native invasive Ravenna Grass, planting natives species, and reseeding with a mixture of native plants donated by the City of Albuquerque Open Space.

 Who can participate?